yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 #### wait_for_replication_drain

-Verify when the Producer & Consumer are in sync for a given list of stream_ids at a given timestamp.
+Verify when the producer and consumer are in sync for a given list of `stream_ids` at a given timestamp.

 **Syntax**